holistic-web/el-layout/README.md

 - This project uses [storybook](https://storybook.js.org/) to provide visual documentation.
 This storybook deployment is released automatically by the `.github/workflows/deploy-stories` action.

 ## Roadmap
+- upgrade to latest storybook
+- resolve "withNotes" is deprecated console error and markdown errors
 - add breakpoints to the storybook examples
 - allow override of theme colours